equinor/fmu-config/docs/usage.rst

 The fmu.config module is accessed through a script, which is ran like this::

-  fmuconfig global_config.yml
+  fmuconfig global_master_config.yml <options...>

-The global config *shall* be placed at rXXX/share/config, where XXX is the revision number.
+The global master config *shall* be placed at *rNNN*/share/config, where *rNNN* is the revision number.

 File format and nested files
 ----------------------------

-The config file itself is a YAML formatted file.
+The master config file itself is a YAML formatted file.
 It follows the standard YAML spesification, with *one major exception*, and that is that *file nesting* is allowed.
 This allows for placing various parts of the CONFIG into separate subfiles.

+The *derived* YAML files to e.g. be used by RMS Python will not allow nesting;
+the will follow the standard.

-What will be a good practice regarding this remains to see.
+What will be a good practice regarding nesting of the master config remains to see.

 Some conventions
 ----------------